 #2.
 SE Ranking – track rankings

-SE Ranking helps you monitor competitors’ search rankings on any engines and target regions, up to five projects per website.
+SE Ranking, an effective SEO competitor analysis tool, helps you monitor competitors’ search rankings on any engines and target regions, up to five projects per website.

 You can get detailed reports on main competitors, including data on their average positions, traffic forecast, and website visibility.
 You can also gather data for the first page of any tracked query and ordered them by visibility.